Bindon Blood: Military career

+Curzon incident

 In 1902 General Blood clashed with the then Viceroy Lord Curzon over an incident involving the murder of an Indian cook by troopers of the 9th Lancers.
 An enquiry within the regiment was carried out negligently, failing to identify the guilty parties, and Blood made a complacent report suggesting that the soldiers were entirely innocent.
 The furious Curzon wrote a lengthy minute demolishing Blood's careless reasoning and imposed a collective punishment on the regiment.

+Retirement

-In November 1907 Blood retired to London, where he continued to lead a very active life.
+In November 1907 Blood, promoted to general in December 1906, retired to London, where he continued to lead a very active life.
 He was made colonel-commandant of the Royal Engineers in 1914 and worked to recruit soldiers for the First World War.
 He was aged 94 when he was made Chief Royal Engineer (CRE) in 1936.
 He died in 1940, survived by his one daughter.